Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 Additionally, any _slashable shares_ in the withdrawal queue are marked for burning according to the same slashing proportion (shares in the withdrawal queue remain slashable for `MIN_WITHDRAWAL_DELAY_BLOCKS`).
 For the slashed strategy, the corresponding share manager (`EigenPodManager/StrateyManager`) is called, increasing the burnable shares for that strategy.

-**Note**: native ETH does not currently posess a burning mechanism, as this requires Pectra to be able to force exit validators.
+**Note**: native ETH does not currently possess a burning mechanism, as this requires Pectra to be able to force exit validators.
 Currently, slashing for the `beaconChainETHStrategy` is realized by modifying the amount stakers are able to withdraw.

 *Effects*:
 * The `operator's` `operatorShares` are reduced for the given `strategy`, according to the proportion given by `prevMaxMagnitude` and `newMaxMagnitude`